 Smoky Mountain Harvest Festival

-To fully embrace the fall season, the City of Gatlinburg is expanding Smoky Mountain Harvest Festival to 12 weeks beginning Friday, September 7 through Sunday, November 25, 2018.
+To fully embrace the fall season, the City of Gatlinburg is expanding Smoky Mountain Harvest Festival beginning September 16 through November 21.
 The extension of Harvest Festival offers visitors more time to plan a trip to the Smokies during the peak of the fall season.

 “We could not live in a more picturesque area for viewing Fall color,” says Mark Adams, Gatlinburg CVB CEO/President.
-“We want to capitalize on the seasonal beauty by extending our Harvest Festival to the end of November thus giving visitors more opportunities to experience Autumn in the Smokies.”
+“We want to capitalize on the seasonal beauty by extending our Harvest Festival through November thus giving visitors more opportunities to experience Autumn in the Smokies.”

-Gatlinburg is rolling out all the stops with NEW seasonal decorations.
-Gatlinburg Harvest Festival will feature over the top fall decorations including new life-size, 3-dimensional Scarecrow people.
-Likewise, Gatlinburg Winter Magic will feature new decorations including very merry, life-sized Snow people that capture the magic of the season.
-For more information regarding Gatlinburg events visit Gatlinburg.com.
+Gatlinburg is rolling out all the stops again with seasonal decorations.
+Gatlinburg Harvest Festival will feature over the top fall displays including new life-size, 3-dimensional Scarecrow people.